Following its neighboring states, Pennsylvania has announced it will lift its coronavirus restrictions on Memorial Day.

 CHECK OUT: Pennsylvania’s Hometown Heroes

-Pennsylvania’s changes mean that on May 31, bars, casinos, event venues, gyms, nightclubs, restaurants, salons, sportsbooks, stores, theaters and other businesses can open at 100% capacity.
+Pennsylvania’s changes mean that on May 31, bars, casinos, event venues, gyms, nightclubs, restaurants, salons, stores, theaters, sports betting in PA, and other businesses can open at 100% capacity.
 Crowd-size limits will be lifted on all indoor and outdoor gatherings.

 Gov. Tom Wolf made the announcement easing the restrictions on Tuesday.